 If you have been arrested on Texas drug charges in Collin County, Dallas, or the greater DFW area, you need to consult with an experienced and accomplished local drug lawyer to insure that your rights are protected and your case is handled properly.
 Most importantly, you need an attorney committed to making sure you do not end up with drug conviction on your permanent criminal record.
 At Peveto law, we have had great success getting drug charges dismissed, reduced, defeated at trial, or otherwise handled in a way that keeps your record clean through the filing of an expunction or certificate of nondisclosure.

-Contact us today for a free consultation with a Plano criminal defense lawyer.
+Contact us today for a free consultation with a Plano drug charge defense lawyer.

 “Excellent work and very personable”